BMW 7 Series (E65): Hydrogen 7 (E68)

 The BMW Hydrogen 7 is a limited production hydrogen-fueled model.
 It uses a modified version of the 760Li's N73 V12 engine, producing 191 kW.
 Claimed fuel economy is 50 L/100 km and the hydrogen is stored as a liquid in an insulated 170 litre tank.
 Only 100 cars were made, which were leased to high-profile customers, in order to promote the use of hydrogen vehicles.

 Alpina B7

 The Alpina B7 prototype was introduced to the public at the 2003 Geneva Motor Show in March, and the production version was later unveiled at the 2003 Frankfurt Motor Show.
-Production began in February 2004, and was built in the Dingolfing BMW plant alongside the regular E65 models.
+Production began in February 2004, and was built in the Dingolfing BMW plant alongside the facelift model - E66.

 The Alpina B7 uses a supercharged version of the 4.4-litre V8 found in the 745i, and was the first Alpina model to feature a supercharged engine.

 Exterior changes include a rear spoiler and 21-inch traditional Alpina multi-spoke style wheels.
 Interior changes include sports seats, an Alpina instrument cluster, a three spoke steering wheel with shift buttons, and a silver plated production plaque.

 A total of 1114 cars were produced, including 803 cars for North America.